Language Learning with Live Translation

 If you have a heritage language sitting quietly in your memory, or a language you studied years ago and never used, there is not much to lose by putting a browser tab between you and someone who speaks it.
 Pick a conversation you were going to have anyway.
 See what comes back.

-Start a session · See all features · Try Word Exchange Plaza
+Try for $1 — no subscription · See all features · Pricing · Try Word Exchange Plaza

 Try Live Translate Live